kcook10/kcook10/README.md

 <br><br>
 Why have something that works if no one wants to look at it!?✨A little extra css never hurt anyone.✨
 <br><br>
-I am a part of all spheres of life as a blogger, social media enthusiast, artist, and comprehensive sciences major.
+I am a part of all spheres of life as a blogger, social media enthusiast, artist, and comprehensive sciences student.
 <br><br>
 I am currently obtaining a UX certificate from Google and am seeking a job where I can put my communication and collaboration skills to use.